Vitamin D and High Blood Pressure – and Sunshine!

 You’re better to aim for at least 1,000 IU (25 mcg) of vitamin D daily.
 This is still well within the safe upper limit set by US health authorities of 4,000 IU.
 And even that, many argue, is far too conservative.
 For example, Dr John Jacob Cannell, executive director of The Vitamin D Council, notes that the skin makes 10,000 IU of vitamin D after 30 minutes of full-body sun exposure.
 He suggests that 10,000 IU of vitamin D is therefore not toxic.

-In the UK, more and more research is suggesting that we’re chronically deficient in vitamin D, especially in Scotland due to its higher latitude.
-The Scottish government now recommends everyone in Scotland take vitamin D supplements: All Scots advised to take vitamin D
+The bottom line is, if you live in countries like Canada, Scandinavia and the UK, then you almost certainly need more vitamin D. Here in the UK, more and more research is suggesting that we’re chronically deficient in vitamin D, especially in Scotland due to its higher latitude.
+The Scottish government now recommends everyone in Scotland take vitamin D supplements.

 You can buy a good quality vitamin D3 supplement online here: Vitamin D3 (CLE Holistic Health)